shopsys/monorepo-tools/docs/introduction/how-to-set-up-domains-and-locales.md

 As the configuration is part of the microservice, you need to fork the microservice and create this configuration here.

 ### 3. Locale settings
-Some parts of these instructions are already prepared for the locales en and cs.
+Some parts of these instructions are already prepared for the locales `en` and `cs`.

 #### 3.1 Set up the locale for domain
 Set up the locale of the domain in `app/config/domains.yml`.